reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 The data key is used outside of KMS, such as when using OpenSSL for client-side encryption using a unique symmetric data key.

-#### Data Key Pairs
+#### Data Key Pair
-Data key pairs are asymmetric data keys consisting of a pair of public key and private key.
+Data key pair is an asymmetric data key consisting of a pair of public key and private key.
 They are used for client-side encryption and decryption, or signing and verification of messages outside of AWS KMS.

-The private key in each data key pair is protected under a symmetric CMK in AWS KMS.
-Both RSA and Elliptic curve key pair are supported.
+The private key in each data key pair is protected under symmetric CMK in AWS KMS.
+Both RSA and Elliptic curve key pair algorithms are supported.

 For signing, the private key of the data key pair is used to generate a cryptographic signature for a message.
 Anyone with the corresponding public key can use it to verify the integrity of the message.